vladsavelyev/oviraptor/NeverResponder_with_commands.md

 Also, the green reads map to 3:186,691,636-186,699,490, suggesting possible another integration site.
 There might be also another less abundant strain of virus, worth exploring other viral sequences to confirm - spiking GRCh37 with the whole GDC database and realigning all human-unmapped reads.

-Another interesting obervation comes from blasting the contigs against all human sequences: it reports 18% coverage in a chr8 alternative assembly, and same 18% in hg38:
+Another interesting observation comes from blasting the contigs against all human sequences: it reports 18% coverage in a chr8 alternative assembly, and same 18% in hg38:

 ![blast](img/blast_HPV18.png)